GOBankingRates

 Non-Bank ATM Deposit Up to 5 business days

-If a check bounces, it means the issuer’s bank couldn’t cover the amount due to insufficient funds.
-This can leave you without the money you expected and may result in fees from your bank.
+A bounced check means the issuer’s bank couldn’t cover the payment due to insufficient funds.
+This leaves you without the expected money and may result in fees from your own bank.

-To protect yourself in the future, consider verifying funds before depositing large checks.
-You can also request a cashier’s check for higher-value transactions.
+To protect yourself going forward, consider verifying that funds are available before depositing large checks, or request a cashier’s check for high-value transactions.

 FAQ